 Digital transformation is transforming your decision-making processes with technology — utilizing new sources of innovation and creativity such as artificial intelligence, machine learning, Internet of Things, virtual reality, to enhance customer experience and employee productivity and ultimately improve business performance.
-IDC’s Designing Tomorrow Survey of over 1,000 companies in the America, Asia/Pacific and Europe identified some the top digital transformation (DX) considerations for companies:
+IDC’s Designing Tomorrow Survey of over 1,000 companies in America, Asia/Pacific, and Europe identified some of the top digital transformation (DX) considerations for companies:

 - 73% of the companies will be either marginalized or out of business if they do not transform